-Welcome to Porter Lake Wilderness Retreat, your natural getaway in the quiet calm of an off-grid cabin on an undisturbed private lake.
+Porter Lake Wilderness Retreat, your natural getaway in the quiet calm of an off-grid cabin on an undisturbed private lake.
 Located in the unorganized Patterson township 3 1/2 hours North of Toronto.

 Your turn could be next.

 Book now with Airbnb to spend some time on Porter Lake’s two miles of secluded shoreline.

 About Porter Lake

 It was 1988 when a red Forerunner bounced Greg Cromwell’s heart into this remote corner of Northern Ontario bush and left it there.
 At the time there was no cabin, barely a clearing and a road carved through the gravel banks of the granite ridge.

 Through fast friendships, rugby bulldog determination, focus from his bride Alison and inspiration from Porter herself, the cabin and trails took hold on the old homestead parcel of land.
 Coming in the road the remains of the original homestead log barn can clearly be seen atop a hill overlooking the sawmill site where only the pond to power it remains.

 Today Alison and Greg call Australia home allowing others to retreat to Porter Lake where their friend of nearly 30 years, Peter Learn greets them at the neighbouring family farm.

 Born and raised on a farm with thousands of acres of bush for a backyard, a more seasoned guide than Pete won’t be found in the area.

 We are proud to offer new mattresses and box springs to make sure you don’t miss a wink of sleep in the off-grid cabin.
 The washroom is outside but it’s civilized, we promise.